justadudewhohacks/npm-opencv-build/README.md

 A simple script to auto build recent OpenCV + contrib version via npm.
 This script is used to auto build [*opencv4nodejs*](https://github.com/UrielCh/opencv4nodejs).

-## Forked changes
+## Changes in this fork

 - Each OPENCV_VERSION will be build in his own directory.
-- Each AUTOBUILD_FLAGS will be build in his own directory. (massive time gain durring dev)
+- Each AUTOBUILD_FLAGS will be build in his own directory. (induce massive time gain during development)
 - Script output is now colorized.
 - Add some usefull log.
 - Big code refactor.
+- Enfoce typing.
-- Add comment in code.
+- Add comments and documentations.

 ## Install